MikeAlbertFleetSolutions/plug_ribbon/README.md

 This plug should be one of the last ones in your pipeline.

-Add the plug and specify a list of environment atoms that you want the ribbon to be shown.
+Add the plug for the specific environments that you want the ribbon to be shown, include the text to be shown.

 ```elixir
 defmodule MyPhoenixApp.Router do